maboelnour/learning-notes/articles/PostgreSQL-Indexes.md

 # PostgreSQL Indexes

+This notes are to summarize [Chapter 11: Indexes](https://www.postgresql.org/docs/12/indexes.html) from PostgresSQL Docs.

 ## Introduction:

 Once an index is created, no further intervention is required: the system will update the index when the table is modified, and it will use the index in queries when **it thinks doing so would be more efficient than a sequential table scan.
 But you might have to run the ANALYZE command regularly to update statistics to allow the query planner to make educated decisions.** See [Chapter 14](https://www.postgresql.org/docs/12/performance-tips.html) for information about how to find out whether an index is used and when and why the planner might choose not to use an index.